collingsandrew/milestone-one-project/README.md

 - Customers that are interested in giving a kitten a forever home.
 - New and returning customers searching for information or advice.

+### Project Purpose

+The purpose of this project is to create an informative yet simple, professional-looking site that shows new and returning customers why Willow Velvet Sphynx should always be their first choice when choosing a sphynx breeder.
+The cattery aims for all customers to have a positive experience when dealing with them, and this site will be their first experience, so it should provide just that.

 ### User Stories

 #### Client Goals